tawiahnyt/tawiahnyt/README.md

 # 💫 About Me:
-🔭 I’m currently working on
-- Integrating machine learning algorithms into my projects and enhancing the USSD application for the School Information Portal.

-👯 I’m looking to collaborate on
-- Innovative AI and machine learning projects, especially those focused on real-world applications and problem-solving.

-🤝 I’m looking for help with
-- Advanced machine learning techniques and best practices in deploying AI models in production environments.

-🌱 I’m currently learning
-- Deep learning concepts and frameworks like TensorFlow and PyTorch, as well as exploring natural language processing (NLP) techniques.

-💬 Ask me about
-- Python programming, machine learning, ethical hacking, or my projects related to AI and web development.

-⚡ Fun fact
-- I once built a simple chatbot using Python that could answer trivia questions, and it sparked my passion for AI!
+🔭 I’m currently working on Integrating machine learning algorithms into my projects and enhancing the USSD application for the School Information Portal.<br><br>👯 I’m looking to collaborate on Innovative AI and machine learning projects, especially those focused on real-world applications and problem-solving.<br><br>🤝 I’m looking for help with Advanced machine learning techniques and best practices in deploying AI models in production environments.<br><br>🌱 I’m currently learning Machine Learning & Deep learning concepts and frameworks like TensorFlow and PyTorch, as well as exploring natural language processing (NLP) techniques.<br><br>💬 Ask me about Python programming, machine learning, ethical hacking, or my projects related to AI and web development.<br><br>⚡ Fun fact I once built a simple chatbot using Python that could answer trivia questions, and it sparked my passion for AI!<br>

 ## 🌐 Socials: